GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 * `organizationId` - Your Genesys Cloud organization ID
 * `awsRegion` - The AWS region (for example us-east-1, us-west-2) where you are going to deploy the target AWS lambda.
 * `environment` - This is a free-form field that combines with the prefix value to define the name of various AWS and Genesys Cloud artifacts.
-For example, if you set the environment name to be `dev` and the prefix to be `dude-order-status` your AWS lambda, IAM roles, Genesys Cloud Integration and Data Actions will all begin with `dev-dude-order-status`.
+For example, if you set the environment name to be `dev` and the prefix to be `dude-order-status` your AWS lambda, IAM roles, Genesys Cloud integration and data actions will all begin with `dev-dude-order-status`.
 * `prefix`- This a free-form field that combines with the environment value to define the name of various AWS and Genesys Cloud artifacts.

 The following is an example of the dev.auto.tfvars file that was created by the author of this blueprint.